Programs of Study

 Every candidate for the M.Sc. in Statistics is required to complete successfully

-and at least four additional graduate courses.
-Also, a thesis is required as per General Regulations, Theses and Reports.
+- A thesis as per General Regulations, Theses and Reports.

 In addition to the previous requirements, each M.Sc. student is required to present at least a seminar on a topic chosen by his/her supervisor before the completion of their programme.
 All thesis based Masters students are required to present a seminar on the thesis topic before submitting the thesis for review.